 This article explores some key legal issues surrounding privacy in the workplace.

 Current technology makes it possible for employers to monitor all of their employees' computer and telephone usage.
 In fact, office workers should assume that all of their phone calls, emails, and Internet destinations are being monitored.
 While it may seem overly invasive, it is generally legal as long as it involves company-owned property.
 The employer, it is argued, has a compelling interest in making sure its equipment is being used properly and for (primarily) business purposes.

-This accumulated data of Internet and email usage also provides evidence to help employers prove employee wrongdoing in employment disputes.
-But keep in mind, this data also could be useful for employees who file harassment, discrimination, or other employment-related lawsuits.
+This accumulated data on internet and email usage also provide evidence to help employers prove employee wrongdoing in employment disputes.
+But keep in mind that this data also could be useful for employees who file harassment, discrimination, or other employment-related lawsuits.

 The monitoring of workplace telephone usage also is generally allowed.
 However, employers may not monitor an employee's personal phone, or even a company phone if it is a personal call (unless the employee has consented).

-Drug testing also is a rapidly changing area of workplace privacy law, particularly in light of changing marijuana laws.
-Employers generally have the right to conduct preemployment drug tests, regardless of how an employee's substance use would affect her work.
+Drug testing is also a rapidly changing area of workplace privacy law, particularly in light of evolving marijuana laws.
+Employers generally have the right to conduct pre-employment drug tests, regardless of how an employee's substance use would affect their work.
 For certain high-risk occupations, such as commercial trucking, federal regulations require drug and alcohol testing.
-And while the Drug Free Workplace Act of 1988 requires employers that receive federal funding must be drug-free, the Act does not specifically allow drug testing.
+And while the Drug-Free Workplace Act of 1988 requires that employers that receive federal funding be drug-free, the act does not specifically allow drug testing.

 Medical and Genetic Information